Learning from Bats: New Strategies to Extend Healthspan and Improve Disease Resistance

 The overarching goal of BATPROTECT is to achieve breakthroughs in our understanding of the molecular basis of bats' extended healthspan and disease resistance to ultimately discover new directions to improve human healthspan and disease outcomes.

-Team and Approach
+Team and Expertise

 1. Elucidate the molecular mechanisms that bats use to slow down expected ageing.